-Pursuant to the provisions of the Employee Relations Ordinance of the County of Los Angeles and applicable State law, Los Angeles County Employees Association, SEIU Local 721, was certified on April 23, 1970 by County's Employee Relations Commission (Employee Relations Commission File No. R-74-69) as the majority representative of County Employees in the INSTITUTIONAL SUPPORT SERVICES Employee Representation Unit (hereinafter "Unit") previously found to be appropriate by said Employee Relations Commission.
-The Los Angeles County Employee Relations Commission adopted an Amendment of Certification on February 26, 2007, transferring representational responsibilities to SEIU Local 721 for bargaining units formerly represented by SEIU Local 660 and SEIU Local 535.
-Management hereby recognizes Los Angeles County Employees Association, SEIU Local 721 as the certified majority representative of the employees in said Unit.
-The term "employee" or "employees" as used herein shall refer only to employees employed by County in said Unit in the employee classifications comprising said Unit as listed in the Salaries Article, as well as such classes as may be added hereafter by the Employee Relations Commission.
+Pursuant to the provisions of the Employee Relations Ordinance of the County of Los Angeles and applicable State law, LACEA, Local 660, SEIU was certified on March 26, 1993, by County's Employee Relations Commission (Employee Relations Commission File No. 27-70) as the majority representative of County employees in the Health Financial Support Services Employees Representation Unit (hereinafter "Unit") previously found to be appropriate by said Employee Relations Commission.
+The Los Angeles County Employee Relations Commission adopted an Amendment of Certification on February 26, 2007, transferring representational responsibilities to SEIU Local 721 for bargaining units formerly represented by SEIU Local 660.
+Management hereby recognizes SEIU Local 721, as the certified majority representative of the employees in said Unit.
+The term "employee" or "employees" as used herein shall refer only to employee semployed by County in said Unit in the employee classifications listed in the Salaries Article, as well as such classes as may be added hereafter by the Employee Relations Commission.